-- Exercise Prescription Practice: Every fall semester, senior exercise science students provide personalized exercise advising to members of the Seton Hill community for a small fee.
+- Exercise Prescription Practice: Every fall semester, senior exercise science students provide personalized exercise prescriptions to members of the Seton Hill community.
 Taking advantage of this opportunity will give you practical experience working one-on-one with a client in a supportive environment.

 - Professional Development & Networking: Every year, students and faculty attend the Mid-Atlantic Regional Chapter Meeting of the American College of Sports Medicine.
-This is a great opportunity for you to network, present research, or help the Seton Hill team win exercise science trivia contests!
+This is a great opportunity for you to network, present research, or help the Seton Hill team win the exercise science trivia contest and fitness challenge!

 Seton Hill’s award-winning Career and Professional Development Center (CPDC) will provide you with the career preparation skills and placement services you need.
 All of the Center’s services will remain available to you after you graduate.